sahilgarg3/Checking-OMR-Sheets/README.md

 - Grades
 - Number of Questions
 - Number of choices
-Outputs of the fuction is the image with results on it.
+Output of the fuction is the image of the OMR-Sheet with results/answers on it.
 ---
 Function **get_warp_inverse** is almost similar to get_warp function but instead of extracting the warp image, this function insert the warp image on the original image.